Dark Drag Around Sagittarius A

-We comment on how the sensitivity scales with DM mass, always under the assumption that $m_\chi \gtrsim m_N$.
-The mass dependence is determined by the DM number density $\rho_\chi / m_\chi$, the Helm form factor, and the reduction in (parallel) momentum transfer encapsulated in $f(\theta_c)$.
-Of these, the flux factor enhances cross-section sensitivity as $1/m_\chi$, while the latter two depend on the DM mass through the average recoil energy $\langle \Delta E \rangle$, $cf.$ Eq.~\eqref{eq:average_recoil}.
-For masses well above the target mass, both the form factor suppression and the momentum transfer penalty become nearly independent of the DM mass, as $\langle \Delta E \rangle$ simply scales with nucleus mass in this limit.
+The DM mass dependence of these results, in the limit $m_\chi \gg m_N$, is determined by the DM number density $\rho_\chi / m_\chi$, the Helm form factor, and the reduction in (parallel) momentum transfer encapsulated in $f(\theta^*_c)$.
+Of these, the flux factor enhances cross-section sensitivity as $1/m_\chi$, while the latter two depend on the DM mass through the average recoil energy $\langle E_R \rangle$, $cf.$ Eq.~\eqref{eq:average_recoil}.
+For masses well above the target mass, both the form factor suppression and the momentum transfer penalty become nearly independent of the DM mass, as $\langle E_R \rangle$ simply scales with nucleus mass in this limit.
 If the mass is instead closer to the target mass, momentum transfer becomes slightly more efficient, but the maximum mass splitting is reduced.
 Therefore at lower masses, the sensitivity is enhanced away from the maximum splitting, but the form factor suppression becomes relevant at smaller mass splittings.
 In summary, the limits for $m_\chi = 1 \ \rm TeV$ shown in Fig.~\ref{fig: sigma sensitivity inelastic} retain the same qualitative features with varying mass, but with a normalization that scales approximately as $1/m_\chi$ due to the number density dependence and a slight variation in the range of probed splittings.